ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 <br>
 mystation_temp_nastatistics.csv

 **Multiple .png files** replicating the information in the .pdf files listed above.
-The number of .png files depends on the length of the station record.
+The number of .png files created depends on the length of the station record.
 These are the files previewed in the web interface.

 #### 6.1.2 Descriptions of file contents